Senior Lecturer in Leadership and Business, Brandeis University

 For her efforts, Sava was awarded with a 2017 Emerging Executive Pinnacle Award from the Boston Chamber of Commerce, a Young American Leaders distinction from Harvard Business School, a John Kenneth Galbraith Social Policy and Inequality fellowship from Harvard Kennedy School of Government, and a Ford Foundation fellowship.

 She has a B.A. from Mount Holyoke College, where she sat on the Board of Trustees, and a J.D. from Yale Law School.
+She is a board member for the Massachusetts Women’s Political Caucus.

 She was born to parents who emigrated from Ethiopia and are now naturalized citizens.
 Her family resides in Boston, MA, and Columbus, Ohio.